-In addition to the general dentist services and the cosmetic procedures your Yonkers dentist offers, you’re fortunate that you found a restorative dentist who can provide you with emergency services and treat your dental problems at times that work best for you.
-A dentist open on Saturday and a dentist open Sunday may be ideal for a busy family to treat issues such as:
+In addition to the general dentist services and the cosmetic procedures your dentist offers, you’re fortunate that you found a restorative dentist who can provide you with emergency services and treat your dental problems at times that work best for you.
+Our top dental specialists may be ideal for a busy family to treat issues such as:

 - Repairing overlapping teeth

 - Replacing a crown

 Your restorative dentist sees a wide variety of patients, from youngsters and teens to seniors.
 With extensive training as both a general dentist and a restorative dentist, he can treat the gamut of dental conditions for most everyone.

 A pediatric dentist, however, is not a generalist.
 Children with special needs may be best treated by a pediatric dentist trained in treating kids with disabilities, extreme fears or behavioral issues.
 For all other kinds of children’s needs, however, your general dentist is perfectly suited, especially if you have active kids who tend to get into accidents and may need the services of a dentist for emergencies.